alexcatterall/eye-fleet/README.md

 ## 🙏 Acknowledgments

 - Entrepreneur First for hosting the Fall Hack
-- Amy Brese for talent investment and guidance
+- Amy Brese for support!